masrur-sakib/react-typescript-quiz-app/README.md

 <h3>Quiz App using React & TypeScript<h3>
 <h6>It's a Quiz App developed using react.js and TypeScript technology.
 In this app quizzes are provided in multple choice form.
-Scores, Corect & Incorrect answer are displayed immediately when someone answers a question.</h6>
+Score, Corect & Incorrect answer are displayed immediately when someone answers a question.</h6>
 <h3>Technology Used:</h3>
 <ul>
     <li>